arrwhidev/pbox/README.md

 ### Client ###

-  * Send Index differences to Server on startup.
-  * Only write to Index if something has changed on startup.
-  * Usage of MessageWriter between FileSystemIndexer & FileSystemWatcher is hacky - make nicer!
   * Implement MOVED/RENAMED (deleted and added with same hash).
     * Add protocol support for this too?
   * Handle protocol acks.